CaptainPants/nodep-multipart-parser/readme.md

 const response = await client.request({
     method: 'GET',
     url: 'https://google.com',
-    responseType: 'text' // or 'blob' or 'arraybuffer' });
+    responseType: 'arraybuffer' // 'text' or 'blob' or 'arraybuffer' });

-// now response is either a SingularHttpContent or MultipartHttpContent, and you can check which with a simple instanceof check
+// now response is either a SingularHttpContent or MultipartHttpContent, and you can check which with a simple instanceof check, or check for the presence of the 'parts' property

 if (response instanceof MultipartHttpResponse) {
     let i = 1;